Trawling

 Trawling is a term used to describe a net or nets which are towed behind a vessel to catch a variety of fish species and sometimes shellfish species.

-Within the Cornwall IFCA district you must comply with three layers of legislation.
+Within the Cornwall IFCA district you must comply with local byelaws and National legislation.

-Guidance and advice: If you would like any guidance or advice on the legislation which may affect fishing within the Cornwall IFCA district, please contact us .
+If you would like any guidance or advice on the fisheries legislation applied within the Cornwall IFCA district, please contact us.

 The maximum overall length for a boat which is trawling in the district is 18.28 metres.